mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.6/upgrade/upgrade-kubernetes-addons/index.md

 Upgrades that skip one or more minor versions are not supported.
 Downgrades are not supported.

-For example, Konvoy supports upgrading Kubernetes v1.17.x directly to a newer v1.17.x (Konvoy v1.5.x) or v1.18.x (Konovy v1.6.x).
+For example, Konvoy supports upgrading Kubernetes v1.17.x directly to a newer v1.17.x (Konvoy v1.5.x) or v1.18.x (Konvoy v1.6.x).
 Upgrading a v1.16 release directly to a v1.18 release is unsupported, but v1.16 may be upgraded to v1.17 and again to v1.18.

 This support policy applies to every node in the cluster.